Civil Society

-Pirates advocate a directly elected citizens’ convention tasked with drafting a new EU treaty to clarify and replace current treaties and address the need for democratic reform within the Union, provided it is accepted by the citizens of the Union through a referendum.
+Pirates advocate for a directly elected citizens’ convention tasked with drafting a new EU treaty that will clarify and replace current treaties and address the need for democratic reform within the Union, provided it is accepted by the citizens of the Union through a referendum.

 The present EU legislative process is dominated by the executive branch (the European Commission) at the expense of the legislative branch (the European Parliament).
-Pirates seek an adjustment to the balance of power in European Institutions to favour the legislative branch.
+Pirates seek to adjust the balance of power in European Institutions to favour the legislative branch.

 Innovating Political Participation

-Pirates want citizens to be able to have a more direct and larger impact in the policy debate and decision making process, both individually and collectively.
+Pirates want citizens to have a more direct and significant impact on the policy debate and decision-making process, both individually and collectively.

 The European Parliament should set up an e-participation tool.
-Citizens should be able to publicly discuss legislative proposals, to propose amendments and to support (or vote against) proposed amendments online.
+Citizens should be able to discuss legislative proposals publicly, propose amendments, and support (or vote against) proposed amendments online.

 Petitioners with a significant number of supporters shall have the right to be heard in person.
-The European Parliament should open its doors to citizens on a regular basis in order to provide them with the opportunity to directly submit their proposals and concerns to a joint plenary session with Members of the European Parliament and Members of the European Commission.
-These sessions should also be open to citizens participating remotely via the internet or through social media.
+The European Parliament should open its doors to citizens regularly to let them directly submit their proposals and concerns to a joint plenary session with Members of the European Parliament and Members of the European Commission.
+These sessions should also be open to citizens participating remotely via the Internet or social media.

 Open Government

-The European Union shall join the Open Government Partnership, a multilateral initiative that aims to promote open government, empower citizens, fight corruption, and harness new technologies to strengthen governance.
+The European Union shall join the Open Government Partnership.
+This multilateral initiative aims to promote open government, empower citizens, fight corruption, and harness new technologies to strengthen governance.

 Anti-corruption and Containing Corporate Lobbyism